heeki/elasticsearch/README.md

           Type: Token
 ```

-Save the updated template and execute the helper script to deploy the update.
+Execute the update stack script.

 ```bash
 ./deploy.sh -p $PROFILE -t iac/elasticsearch.yaml -s elasticsearch -v update
 ```

-## Step 1
+## Step 2 (Optional)
-Set the password for the Cognito user.
-To do this, first we need to update `etc/execute_env.sh` with some new values.
+NOTE: This step is only needed if Cognito is going to be enabled.

-Now that the Cognito user pool and user has been created, an email should have been sent with a temporary password.
+The Cognito user that we created initially starts with a `FORCE_CHANGE_PASSWORD` status.
+This step will update the user status to `CONFIRMED`.
+To do this, set the password for the Cognito user.
+First we need to update `etc/execute_env.sh` with some new values.
+An email should have been sent to the configured email address with a temporary password.
 Update `COGNITO_USERTEMPPW` with that value.
 Generate a new permanent password that complies with the password requirements and update `COGNITO_USERPERMPW` with that value.

 Use the provided helper script documented below to retrieve the outputs from the CloudFormation template.